Back to Louisiana

 • The exact details of how the new requirements will be implemented are not fully explained in the amendment text.

-Plain English: The amendment adds new rules for water systems that have added fluoride as of July 1, 2026, allowing them to stop fluoridation only if certain conditions are met, including a petition signed by at least fifteen percent of registered voters and approval in local elections.
+Plain English: The amendment adds new requirements for water systems that have added fluoride as of July 1, 2026, including a petition process and local elections to cease fluoridation.

 • Adds the word 'certain' after 'fluoridation of' on page 1, line 4.

-• Inserts new language to allow water systems to cease fluoridation under specific conditions on page 1, lines 5-6.
+• Inserts new language allowing water systems to provide procedures for ceasing fluoridation on page 1, line 5.

 • Changes 'prohibition' to 'requirements' on page 1, line 9.

-• Adds a condition that the water system does not have added fluoride as of July 1, 2026, after 'Louisiana' on page 1, line 13.
+• Adds a condition that only applies to Louisiana water systems without added fluoride as of July 1, 2026, on page 1, line 13.

 Bill History